kayWChen/software-containerisation/README.md

 `dockfile`: includes dockerfiles and packages which need to be contained in the containers.
 The docker images have also been pushed to repos.
 There is also a `docker-compose.yaml` to deploy the whole web application in local environment.

 `k8s`: includes Kubernetes yamls to deploy the system in local clusters.
 Here I add a simple script `deploy-local.sh` to help running the commands needed in deploying.
-The directory also contains yamls to deploy TLS for the application.
+The directory also contains yamls to deploy TLS and RBAC for the application.

 `helm`: includes the helm charts to run the application.